S. I. Hayakawa: Political career

-During his Senate campaign, Hayakawa spoke about the proposal to transfer possession of the Panama Canal and Canal Zone from the United States to Panama, stating, "We should hang on to [the Panama Canal].
+During his Senate campaign, Hayakawa said of the Panama Canal Zone that "We should hang on to it.
 We stole it fair and square."
-In 1978 he helped win Senate approval of the Torrijos–Carter Treaties, which transferred control of the zone and canal to Panama.
-He also supported a bill that led to the creation of the Commission on Wartime Relocation and Internment of Civilians, which examined the causes and effects of the incarceration of Japanese Americans during World War II.
-During his time in the Senate, Hayakawa was one of three Japanese Americans in the chamber, the other two being Daniel Inouye and Spark Matsunaga, both of Hawaii.
+While in office, however, he helped win Senate approval of the Torrijos–Carter Treaties, which transferred control of the canal back to Panama.
+He also supported a bill that led to the creation of the Commission on Wartime Relocation and Internment of Civilians, which examined the causes and effects of the internment of Japanese Americans during World War II, though he argued that internment was beneficial and that Japanese Americans should not be paid reparations for "fulfilling their obligations" to submit to Executive Order 9066.
+(Having lived in Chicago as a Canadian citizen during the war, Hayakawa was not subjected to internment.)
+During his time in the Senate, Hayakawa was one of three Japanese Americans in the chamber, along with Daniel Inouye and Spark Matsunaga of Hawaii.

-Hayakawa was news media reporters' favorite fodder, as he was often found napping through important legislative voting.
+Hayakawa was often found napping during Senate proceedings, which the media widely reported on.

-He planned to run for re-election in 1982 but trailed other Republican candidates badly in early polls and was short on money.
-He dropped out of the race early in the year and was ultimately succeeded by Republican San Diego Mayor Pete Wilson.
-To date, he is the only Japanese American Republican to have served in the U.S. Senate.
+While Hayakawa initially planned to run for re-election in 1982, he trailed other Republican candidates badly in early polls and was short on funds.
+He dropped out of the race early in the year and was succeeded by fellow Republican Pete Wilson.
+To date, he is the only Japanese American Republican to have served in the Senate.

-Hayakawa and John Tanton founded the political lobbying organization U.S. English, which is dedicated to making English the official language of the United States.
-Despite his support for creating the Commission on Wartime Relocation and Internment of Civilians, Hayakawa, who lived in Chicago as a Canadian citizen during World War II and thus was not subject to confinement, argued that the internment of Japanese Americans was beneficial and that Japanese Americans should not be paid for "fulfilling their obligations" to submit to Executive Order 9066.
+Hayakawa and anti-immigration activist John Tanton founded the lobbying organization U.S. English, dedicated to making English the official language of the United States.

 Personal life

 Hayakawa was a resident of Mill Valley, California.
+He died at a hospital in nearby Greenbrae, California, on February 27, 1992, at the age of 85, from complications of a stroke and bronchitis.
 His daughter, Wynne Hayakawa, is a painter.

-He had an abiding interest in traditional jazz and wrote extensively on that subject, including several erudite sets of album liner notes.
-Sometimes in his lectures on semantics, he was joined by the respected traditional jazz pianist Don Ewell, whom Hayakawa employed to demonstrate various points in which he analyzed semantic and musical principles.
+He had an abiding interest in trad jazz and wrote extensively on that subject, including several sets of album liner notes.
+Jazz pianist Don Ewell sometimes assisted Hayakawa in his lectures.

-He died at a hospital in nearby Greenbrae, California, on February 27, 1992, at the age of 85, from complications of a stroke and bronchitis.